 Members of Sigma Pi Phi include co-founder of the NAACP W. E. B. Du Bois, Former NAACP President Kweisi Mfume, former United Nations Ambassador Ralph Bunche, former Atlanta Mayor Andrew Young, former Virginia Governor L. Douglas Wilder, NASA Administrator Charles Bolden, American Express President Kenneth Chenault, Bobby Scott, Ken Blackwell, Ron Brown (deceased), Vernon Jordan, Jr., Arthur Ashe, Mel Watt, and Hank Aaron, Numerous other American leaders are among the men who have adopted the fraternity’s purpose of “creating a forum wherein they could pursue social and intellectual activities in the company of peers.”
 Sigma Pi Phi is also open to members of all races, as can be demonstrated by its well known Jewish member Jack Greenberg who succeeded Thurgood Marshall as General Counsel of the NAACP.
 Lawrence Otis Graham talks about the organization, and his membership, in his book Our Kind of People: Inside America's Black Upper Class.
 John Baxter Taylor, Jr. – First African-American Gold Medalist

-“Thanks to research done by Mr. Steve Cokely, we have found that there is a black secret society that has been closely associated with maintaining the grip of white supremacy on people of color.
-These same secret societies, these house negroes answer to, have a long history rooted in the physical and mental enslavement of Afrikans around the globe.
+“Thanks to the research done by the late Mr. Steve Cokely, Rest In Peace, we have found that there is a black secret society that has been closely associated with maintaining the grip of white supremacy on Hebrews or so-called people of color.
+These same secret societies, these house negroes answer to, have a long history rooted in the physical and mental enslavement of “Hebrews Israelites/ So-called Negro's or Brownies” around the globe.
 This black “secret society” is called the Boule' aka.
-Sigma Pi Phi Fraternity, Incorporated, founded May 15, 1904 in Philadelphia, Pennsylvania.
+Sigma Pi Phi Fraternity, Incorporated, founded May 15, 1904, in Philadelphia, Pennsylvania.

-This group of so-called Up To Do African-American still refer to them selves as Negroes, the irony of slavery but they are Up to Do and superior among their peers and gate keepers for the powerful corporate whites they work for.
-Check out the link below:
+This group of so-called Up To Do African-American's still refer to themselves as Negroes, the irony of slavery but they are Up to Do and superior among their peers and gatekeepers for the powerful corporate whites they work for.

-The name Boule' is a greek term, meaning “advisor's to the king”.
+The name Boule' is a Greek term, meaning “advisor's to the king”.
 The question is, who is this king that they advise¿!?
-The king that they advise, or protect, are the white secret societies responsible for white supremacy: the first white greek fraternity, Phi Beta Kappa, the Illuminati, Rhodes/Rothschild secret society, Skull & Bones, the Masons, York Rite etc., the Round Table Groups, The New World Order, One World Government, the Carnegie, Mellon, Rhodes, Milner's Kindergarten, The Rhodes Crown, Times Crown, All Souls Group, Clevedine Sect, and numerous other wealthy family organizations (all are simply alias' and go by many names, but consist of same members and ideology).
+The king that they advise, or protect, are the white secret societies responsible for white supremacy: the first white Greek fraternity, Phi Beta Kappa, the Illuminati, Rhodes/Rothschild secret society, Skull & Bones, the Masons, York Rite etc., the Round Table Groups, The New World Order, The Rockefella Foundation, CFR, One World Government, the Carnegie, Mellon, Rhodes, Milner's Kindergarten, The Rhodes Crown, Times Crown, All Souls Group, Clevedine Sect, and numerous other wealthy family organizations (all are simply alias' and go by many names, but consist of same members and ideology).
 These white supremacy BEASTS have raped, murdered & colonized our people for hundreds of years and their children continue the genocide against people of color around the globe.
 Referenced from: Lets Roll Community Forums.
 24 January 2008.
 Sigma Pi Phi Fraternity.
-The Black Fraternity: On Lets Roll Community Forums